rust-windowing/glutin/README.md

 See [`cargo-apk` in the `android-ndk-rs` repository](https://github.com/rust-windowing/android-ndk-rs/cargo-apk) for instructions.

-### Emscripten with asmjs

-Emscripten support has been deprecated in favor of platforms like stdweb.
-To get an OpenGL context on these platforms, please use crates like [glow](https://crates.io/crates/glow) instead.

 ### X11

 The plan is that glutin tries to dynamically link-to and use Wayland w/EGL if possible.
 If it doesn't work, it will try Xlib w/GLX follow by Xlib w/EGL instead.
 This is work-in-progress.